jimmorey/tileDrive/README.md

 ## Description
 The Introduction is the best place to see what this project is about.
 The main difference between the previous work is that there is focus on a tree structure that will hopefully allow for easier immediate editting of patterns.
 This new direction should lead to a more natural embellishment of existing patterns and hopefully ease connecting patterns with processing.
+This latest addition is a painting-style of driving that should appear to younger grades and perhaps everyone (especially for embellishing tasks).

-This version will promote simple code trees (non-looping non-conditional code) that can be cut and pasted.
+This version promotes simple code trees (non-looping non-conditional code) that can be cut and pasted.
 Simple text promoted in this new version with single character tokens.
 * [tileland](https://jimmorey.com/tl/tileland.html)
 * [PolygonR&D](https://jimmorey.com/legacy/legacy.html)

 ## Details I'm thinking about

 * future directions:
+    * probably needs a cutting and pasting of text into the standard code panel rather than just "adv".
+As well, the up and down arrows should probably be included.
     * adding condition behaviour to the preprocessor language
         * if: ?{colour\|#}{True:[blah]\|A}{False:[blah]\|A}
         * while: +?{colour\|#}{True:[blah]\|A}
     * adding a TileManager interface that focuses on helping explore and connecting outcomes with preprocessor code.
 This will probably include a reversable / partial execution tools
         * a simple version called [TDSlim](./TDSlim.html) was build for use with my limited R36S (which actually turned out to be a cheaper knock-off but still worked) and a wired keyboard. [demo](https://www.youtube.com/watch?v=Y2YO72a_l3g)
-    * adding a TilePaint interface that turns canvas strokes into polygons and specifically tileDrive code.
-The stroke would make sense if it first crossed an edge of an existing tile and outwardly released after a distance relating to the diameter of the next polygon--thus selecting the next tile.
-The resulting TileDrive code will most likely have excessive branching and turning but the ease of construct may appeal to a younger audience.

 * bugs:
     * a current unsolved issue relates to chunking tiles in [Unwind](./Unwind.html) that I only have one problem case.
 This is a low priority currently.